August 9 - 10, 2019

 Up to three residents/fellows from one program are allowed to attend.

-The intended audience for this course includes orthopedic and neurosurgical fellows who are either in their last year of training or in a spine fellowship program.
+The intended audience for this course includes orthopedic and neurosurgical residents and fellows who are either in their last year of training or in a spine fellowship program.

 The Seattle Science Foundation is located at 550 17th Avenue, James Tower, Suite 600 in Seattle, Washington.
 Parking is available in the garage on 16th Avenue between Cherry and Jefferson at a maximum fee of $16.50.
 From I-5 (northbound and southbound), take the James Street exit.
 Travel east on James Street.
 James will become Cherry Street.
 Turn right (south) on 16th Avenue.
 Turn right into the main garage entrance.